amymarple/MouseVR-Unity-Arduino/README.md

 ## 🎯 Project Overview

-This project implements a full VR environment for behavioral neuroscience research, where a mouse on a trackball can navigate virtual environments.
+This project implements a traditional VR environment for behavioral neuroscience research, where a mouse on a trackball can navigate virtual environments.
+This approach is based on the pioneering trackball-based VR method described by Harvey et al. (2009), and was used as a comparison system in recent head-mounted VR headset research published in ***Nature Methods*** (Isaacson, **Chang**, Berkowitz et al., 2025 - [MouseGoggles](https://github.com/sn-lab/MouseGoggles)).

 The system features:

 - **Real-time motion tracking** using dual ADNS3080 optical flow sensors
 - **Bidirectional Arduino-Unity communication** via serial protocol